 How to Use Chrome Task Manager?

-Now, in task manager, there are lot of options but you cannot see them directly.
-Right click anywhere inside the task manager window to see the complete list of available columns.
-You can enable or disable the columns in the task manager can be enabled or disabled easily by choosing the required options.
+Now there are lot of columns in task manager, but you cannot see them all within a small window.
+Right click anywhere on the heading inside the task manager window to see the complete list of available columns.
+You can enable or disable the columns in the task manager easily by choosing the required options.
 You can also click on the header row to sort the tasks in ascending or descending order.

 Terminating or Ending Not Responding Processes

 Remember to kill only the unnecessary or not responding tasks.
 Killing the tasks like “Tab: New Tab” will result in showing “Aw, Snap!” error as this process is required by Chrome.

 We have learned about how to launch and use the Chrome task manager.
 It’s essential to use this because it allows you to look the various stats of the tasks running in Chrome.
 When Chrome is not responding, you can look through each option in the task manager and check where the problem is.
 On the basis of the memory and other parameters, you can end or kill a task.